HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 ### Additional Notes

-**1. Deprecated Parameters**

-The following parameters have been deprecated or removed:
+1. The following parameters have been deprecated or removed:

     - `-dxConnectHostname` (deprecated since CF202, removed in CF210)
     **Use instead:** `-hostname` wherever needed

     - `-targetServerHostname` → Use `-targetHostname` instead
     - `-targetServerPort` → Use `-targetDxConnectPort` instead
     - `-targetServerUsername` → Use `-targetDxConnectUsername` instead
     - `-targetServerPassword` → Use `-targetDxConnectPassword` instead
     - `-targetServerProfileName` → Use `-targetDxProfileName` instead

-**2. Large File Deployments in Kubernetes**

-When deploying large CICD artifacts to Kubernetes environments, you may encounter connection timeouts.
+2. When deploying large CICD artifacts to Kubernetes environments, you may encounter connection timeouts.
 If you receive "failure" or "request pending" messages:

     - Check your target server first to verify if the deployment actually succeeded
     - For "request pending" messages, note the `requestId` to check status later
     - See [Troubleshooting known issues](troubleshooting_dxclient.md#troubleshooting-known-issues) for resolution steps

-**3. Resource Environment Provider Changes**

-As of CF213, the property `DXCONNECT_MAX_MEMORY_SIZE_MB` in DXC_ConfigSettings has been removed.
-For more information, see [DXC_ConfigSettings](dxconnect.md#resource-environment-provider-property-for-dxconnect)
+3. As of CF213, the property `DXCONNECT_MAX_MEMORY_SIZE_MB` in DXC_ConfigSettings has been removed.
+For more information, refer to [DXC_ConfigSettings](dxconnect.md#resource-environment-provider-property-for-dxconnect).

-## Learning Resources

 ### HCLSoftware U Learning Materials